 What to notice

 Even as social media platforms, email and other digital communication tools become more prevalent, picking up the phone is still the best way to make a personal, voice-based connection with clients, customers and coworkers.
+That is also a useful moment to look at Business phone etiquette instead of treating the issue as a one-off fix.

-first telephone line was created in the late 19 th century, people worldwide have considered it indispensable to their commercial activities.
+Since the first telephone line was created in the late 19 th century, people worldwide have considered it indispensable to their commercial activities.
 Read on to learn more about why phones remain vital in our digital business landscape.

 You’re more likely to get an immediate response